dmh2000/ProviderX/README.md

 This article attempts to provide examples of basic Provider usage and app architecture.

 This article attempts to provide simple, straightfoward examples of the major features of Provider and how to use them.
+There are other examples online but I found most of them to be a bit complex, hiding the gist of how to use the Provider(s).

  I am a relatively recent (and enthusiastic) adopter of Flutter for mobile apps.
 If the examples I present are not canonical, missing something, or just plain wrong, then please raise an issue so I can correct it.